cere-io/cere-games-sdk/packages/sdk/README.md

   - `stage` - loads all its dependencies from the stage environment
   - `prod` - loads all its dependencies from the production environment
 - `gameId` - unique game identifier
+- `gameInfo` - additional information about the game
+  - `name` - name of the game
+  - `tags` - list of tags
+  - `url` - public game URL
+  - `logoUrl` - URL to the game's logo image
 - `onReady` - a callback called when the `SDK` is initialized and ready for interactions
+- `onWalletDisconnect` - a callback called when the Wallet is disconnected by player

 ### wallet